 The day started with word from Kensington Palace that Prince Charles will walk Meghan down (part of) the aisle at St George’s Chapel.

-It’s not spelled out in the release, but Meghan will walk about halfway down the aisle accompanied only be her bridesmaids.
-At the Quire she will meet Prince Charles and walk the rest of the way on his arm.
+It’s not spelled out in the release, but Meghan will walk about halfway down the aisle accompanied only by her bridesmaids.
+At the Quire, she will meet Prince Charles and walk the rest of the way on his arm.
 This diagram from The Telegraph offers a better view of the layout of St. George’s.

 Meghan and Harry as they headed for Windsor.

 They joined Meghan’s mother, Doria Ragland, Prince Philip and the Queen for “a traditional afternoon tea of sandwiches, scones and cakes” at Windsor Castle according to The Daily Mail.

 Later in the afternoon Harry and his best man, Prince William, did a walkabout.

 The Prince said: ‘I’m really excited… I can’t wait’ when asked by Ms Ritu Dutt, from Richmond, if he was looking forward to his big day.